-The application of IFRS 9 has had an impact on the Group's financial statements to which the Group have increased the bad debt provisions of \$0.5m (2021: nil).
+The application of IFRS 9 had no material impact on the Group's financial statements in the year (2022: \$0.5m).
 The expected loss rates are based on historical credit losses adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
-Credit losses incurred in the three years to 31 December 2021 amounted to around 0.03% of revenue and credit losses in the year to 31 December 2022 amounted to around 0.02% of revenue.
-The application of IFRS 9 for Company only receivables resulted in an additional provision of \$3.8m against intercompany receivables, primarily against payable on demand loans in the current year (2021: nil).
+Credit losses incurred in the three years to 31 December 2022 amounted to around 0.02% of revenue and credit losses in the year to 31 December 2023 amounted to around 0.04% of revenue.
+The application of IFRS 9 for Company only receivables resulted in an additional provision of \$2m against intercompany receivables, primarily against payable on demand loans in the current year (2022: \$3.8m).

-13 Cash and cash equivalents
+12 Cash and cash equivalents